 Limit(s) on Set(s) of Services.
-There is a limit on the maximum dollar amount of waiver services that is
+There is a limit on the maximum dollar amount of waiver services that is authorized for one or more sets of services offered under the waiver.
 Furnish the information specified above.

 Prospective Individual Budget Amount.
-There is a limit on the maximum dollar amount of vauthorized for each specific participant.
-Furnish the information specified above. waiver services Budget Limits by Level of Support.
-Based on an assessment process and/or other factors, pa rticinants are assigned to funding levels that are limits on the maximum dollar amount of waiver services.
-Furnish the information specified above. recipients are Other Type of Limit.
-The state employs another type of limit.
-Describe the limit and furnish the information specified above.
+There is a limit on the maximum dollar amount of waiver services authorized for each specific participant.

+Furnish the information specified above.

+Limits by Level of Support.
+Based on an assessment process at to funding levels that are limits on the maximum dollar amount the information specified above.
+Type of Limit.
+The state employs another type of limit. e the limit and furnish the information specified above. ? the limit and furnish the information specified above.